How to Become a Digital Nomad in Chiang Mai

 Many digital nomads choose to set up shop in Chiang Mai because their money goes some much further here than it does in the West.
 Consider health costs, for instance.

 Last year I had two elective procedures done here.
 The first was a full eye exam.
-I went to one of the best eye clinics in the country, Rutnin Eye Hospital (the same one the queen of Thailand goes to).
+I went to one of the best eye clinics in the country.
 In addition to a glaucoma screening, pink eye medication, and an exam by a physician, I was greeted by four receptionists and didn’t wait more than two minutes.
 I was out in under an hour.
 The total cost? $32.

 Your dollar simply goes further here.
 These financial benefits translate into a much cheaper cost of living, which I’ll discuss in greater detail in another section.